 Quality dance is an important part of the rich and diverse culture available to all individuals in every community across North America.
 The pre-professional dance company is at the core; reaching communities and populations that may not be served by larger, professional companies.
 As members of Regional Dance America, these companies claim national and international recognition for the standards to which they are held.
-Young dancers regardless of geographic boundaries have access to quality dance training and performance opportunities, plus over $300,000 in scholarships annually; choreographers thrive in enriching settings with all resources necessary to grow and develop into regional, national and international stature.
+Young dancers regardless of geographic boundaries have access to quality dance training and performance opportunities, plus over $2.5 million+ in program scholarships and recruitment offers; choreographers thrive in enriching settings with all resources necessary to grow and develop into regional, national and international stature.

 First held as The Summer Choreography Conference, RDA’s National Choreography Intensive was developed in 1961 under the guidance of Josephine Schwarz, artistic director of Dayton Civic Ballet.
 Over the years, national interest and funding from the NEA and other sources have brought great success to the conference.
 The intensive is a unique experience for dancers and choreographers.